opendatamesh-initiative/odm-platform/README.md

 ```

 Here you can find the following two Dockerfiles:
-* **Dockerfile:** This file creates a docker image containing the application built from the code present on the Git repository;
+* `Dockerfile`: This file creates a docker image containing the application built from the code present on the Git repository;
-* **Dokerfile.local:** This file creates an image containing the application by directly copying it from the build executed locally (i.e. from `target` folder).
+* `Dockerfile.local`: This file creates an image containing the application by directly copying it from the build executed locally (i.e. from `target` folder).

+### Compile project
 If you decide to create the Docker image using the second Dockerfile (i.e. `Dokerfile.local`), you need to first execute the build locally by running the following command:

 ```bash
 mvn clean install
 ```

+### Run database
 The image generated from both Dockerfiles contains only the application.
 It requires a database to run properly.
 The supported databases are MySql and Postgres.
 If you do not already have a database available, you can create one by running the following commands:

 *MySql*